jvandemo/generator-angularjs-library/README.md

 - Completely rewritten to support newer version of Yeoman
 - Now uses Gulp instead of Grunt as task runner
+- Now uses Mocha as test framework instead of Jasmine

 ### v1.4.0